NFinET/pizzamon_1.21.1_mc_modpack/.github/ISSUE_TEMPLATE/feature-request---suggestion.md

 ---

+**Modpack Version**
+First of all, what version of the modpack were you using?
+Have you modified ANYTHING about it?

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
 If this is related to something like a rendering error, bug, crash, or similar issue, this is the wrong template, go back and  use the Bug or Crash templates.